HQ20/contracts/contracts/access/README.md

 * function `removeUser(address account)`: Removes `account` as an user.
 * function `addAdmin(address account)`: Adds `account` as an admin.
 * function `removeAdmin(address account)`: Removes `account` as an admin.

+# Transferrable

+This is an Ethereum project extending `RBAC.sol` that implements a simple two-tier access control system.
+It can be used along with `SuperAdmin.sol`.

+## Usage

+In `Transferrable.sol`:
+* function `transferMembership(address to, bytes32 roleId)`: Transfers the role denoted by `roleId` to account `to`.